Undergraduate Advising & Student Services

 WELCOME TO THE OFFICE OF UNDERGRADUATE ADVISING & STUDENT SERVICES

-- Remove your registration pin so you can enroll in upcoming semester courses.
+- Remove your registration pin so you can register for your next semester.

 Your academic advisor is determined by the first letter of your last name:

 - Lawrence Epps | firstname.lastname@example.org: Underrepresented students

 - Mackenzie Yozwiak | email@example.com: A-H*, CAE Living Learning Community (LLC)

 - Kasey Monda | firstname.lastname@example.org: I-P*, Transfer Students

 - Jared Brown | email@example.com: Q-Z, International Students

 - Michael Gershe | firstname.lastname@example.org: all Aeronautics students with a concentration in Professional Pilot/Flight Technology

 Students may email their academic advisor with quick questions or concerns.
 Email advising should not be utilized for course planning, as the conversation that influences the advisor's course recommendations cannot be accommodated.
 Allow up to two business days for a response.
 When emailing your advisor, always include:

 - Your name, Kent State ID number, and a detailed description of your question or concern.